 The Epsilon Eta Chapter of Sigma Theta Tau International was chartered in 1980 at SIUE.
-It is open to nursing students who meet established academic and professional criteria both at graduate and undergraduate levels and to community nursing leaders.
+It is open to nursing students and leaders who meet established academic and professional criteria both at graduate and undergraduate levels and to community nursing leaders.
 The society is concerned with the advancement of professional nursing through scholarship, research and practices.

 Undergraduate students must have a GPA of 3.0 and shall have completed half of their program.
 Undergraduates must be in the top 35 % of their class.
 Graduate students must have a GPA of 3.5 and completed a minimum of one quarter of the required graduate curriculum.
 A nurse leader must have a minimum of a baccalaureate degree or the equivalent in any field, and have demonstrated achievement in nursing.
 Undergraduates and graduate students who meet the criteria are mailed letters of invitation by the Eligibility counselor and president of Sigma Theta Tau Epsilon Eta, six weeks prior to any induction.

 STTI Member induction will be held on October 9, 2013 in the Morris University Center.
 Letters of invitation will be mailed in August to qualified undergraduate and graduate students.
 Members are invited to nominate qualified nurse leaders.
 See the criteria on the website.

 Questions about membership?
 Please contact Eligibility Counselor Ms. Jen Hoxsey.

 Please click on the links to find information on the awards offered at Induction.
 Please consider applying or urging a fellow member to apply for an award.
 Deadline is September 20, 2013.

 Betty Temples Mill Undergraduate Student Award for Academic Excellence

 Epsilon Eta Excellence in Clinical Nursing Practice Award